What Is Cupping Therapy?

 History and origin

-Although the origin of cupping is rather unclear, it’s known to have been in use for at least 3,500 years already.
+Although the origin of Cupping is rather unclear, it’s known to have been in use for at least 3,500 years already.

-It is mentioned in Egyptian papyrus rolls from around 1550 BC, and in ancient Greece, cupping was mentioned around 400 BC by Hippocrates.
+It is mentioned in Egyptian papyrus rolls from around 1550 BC, and in ancient Greece, Cupping was mentioned around 400 BC by Hippocrates.
 It was later recorded to have been used in the Muslim empire, finally also reaching modern European civilizations.

 Without doubt today, it’s very popular in China (often thought to be an original Chinese healing technique) and it’s considered a formal healing modality within Traditional Chinese Medicine (TCM) since 1950.